JWForever5504/Zoo-Animal-ID/sak.md

 <details><summary>Grand Cayman Blue Iguana</summary>
   <br>
 Zoo Boise will, at some point in the next few months, receive a male blue iguana.
 Once he is comfortable, a female may be brought for a breeding pair.
 Blue iguanas are critically endangered, but have some of the easiest and most successful reintroductions.
-Unlike most animals, an individual born in zoos can be reintroduced under specific circumstances, without needing a multi-generational introduction like many species.
+Unlike most animals, an iguana born in zoos can be reintroduced under specific circumstances, without needing a multi-generational introduction like many species.
   <br>
 </details>